zudo-test-wisdom

 Choosing the Right Level

-Not every task requires Level 5.
+Not every task requires Level 5 — and Level 6 is reserved for genuine corner cases.
 The goal is to match the test level to the nature of the change:

 • Logic changes — Level 1 is sufficient